youssrael-ka/email_scraper/README.md

 - Authentication Issues: If the browser does not open during the first authentication, check your Python environment and ensure that all required libraries are installed.

 - Token Expiry: If your token expires or becomes invalid, simply delete the token.json file and run the script again.
 This will prompt a new login.

+---

+### License
+This project is open-source and can be modified or integrated into your systems as needed.